 12. Climb the tower of the old church: The tower is open for tours April through October.
 You can only enter if with a guide and entree is €8

 13. Take the free ferry to North Amsterdam: There are several ferries so make sure you take the right one.
 One goes directly to the lookout tower and eye museum and the other one takes you to the NDSM wharf.
+The NDSM is an up-and-coming neighbourhood and one of Amsterdam’s new hipster hotspots.
+If you’re looking to get out of the center, there are lots of things do to in Amsterdam North.

 14. Go to a free lunchconcert in the The Royal Concertgebouw: If you like classical music jump on this chance to see a free concert on Wednesdays.
 (Do check the schedule, because they sometimes change the date) Go here for more exclusively free things to do in Amsterdam.